ognistik/kiki-ai-workflow/README.md

 3. **The third argument must be a number from the list of modifiers below.** This argument simulates a modifier or modifier combinations within Alfred's command bar.
 By using this, you can skip the command bar entirely and still have control over the multiple processing options available with Kiki.
 4. **The fourth argument refers is the ID of your text preset.** This argument is optional and must only be included if the first argument is "direct.”

-*NOTE: For users that use Whisper AI, there's a few unlisted options.
-If kikiActions is run with "paste,whisper" then the user will be prompted to record, and the result ill be pasted to the frontmost app.
-If kikiActions is run with "customWhisperPrompt" as its fourth argument, the user will be prompted to record audio and this will be transcribed to be used as the custom prompt of the workflow's input (which should be set from the other arguments).
+*NOTE: For using Whisper AI, there's a few unlisted options.
+If kikiActions is run with "paste,whisper" then the user will be prompted to record, and the result will be pasted to the frontmost app.
+If kikiActions is run with "customWhisperPrompt" as its fourth argument, the user will be prompted to record audio and this will be transcribed to be used as the custom prompt of the workflow's input (which should be set by the other arguments).
 For example, user may select text and trigger kikiActions with "direct,copy,1,customWhisperPrompt".*

 **Number codes to be used on the third argument:**
 1. **No Modifiers.** Continue in dialog, reset context, and use the main chat model.